MollieS/CV/README.md

 ##### Errand Runner
 - A project to connect people who live/work near each other and help each other with tasks, built with a rails backend and an Ionic frontend.

+##### To Do
+- A simple to do list written in js with an angular framework: https://github.com/MollieS/todo_challenge

 ## Education